cuteshaun/react-aria-hooks/README.md

 }
 ```

-## 💡 When to use useAnnouncer
+## 💡 When to use Announcer
-Screen readers do not automatically announce visual changes unless focus is moved or special ARIA techniques are used.
-The `useAnnouncer` hook helps bridge that gap.

-Use it when you want to announce changes that aren’t automatically communicated.
+Use useAnnouncer when screen readers might miss dynamic updates, especially if:
+- Nothing visually obvious changes.
+- Focus stays in place.
+- The update is visually clear, but not voiced.

 ### ✅ Common use cases